 It is the home to a highly endangered species of mountain gorilla with unique features uncommon to other species of gorilla.
 History and science have demonstrated several times that this extraordinary gorilla species has unique capabilities similar to man.

 One notable feature about them is their excellent trainable nature.

-	Apart from Gorilla, you will also observe other thrilling wildlife species of chimpanzees, forest elephant and the okapi.
-The general nature of the place is also an adventure in itself.
+Apart from Gorilla, you will also observe other thrilling wildlife species of chimpanzees, forest elephant, and the okapi.
+The general nature of the place is too an adventure in itself.

-	One look at the mountain range characterized by eight major peaks such as Karisimbii (the highest peak) will leave you craving for an extension of your vacation.
-Present are other major active volcanoes of Nyirangongo and Nyiragira mountains which requires utmost safety before visiting, lest a volcanic eruption disrupt your adventure.
+One look at the mountain range characterized by eight significant peaks such as Karisimbii (the highest peak) will leave you craving for an extension of your vacation.
+Present are other major active volcanoes of Nyiragongo and Nyiragira mountains which requires utmost safety before visiting, lest a volcanic eruption disrupt your adventure.

 4. The Great Pyramids at Giza